 Outdoor Space That Actually Gets Used

-When your backyard in Athens is underused because there is nowhere comfortable to sit outside, a well-built deck changes how you spend time at home.
+When your backyard in Athens and Winder, GA, is underused because there is nowhere comfortable to sit outside, a well-built deck changes how you spend time at home.
 Don Kittle Construction designs and builds custom wood and composite decks that extend your living area and give you a solid, level surface for furniture, grills, and gatherings.

 Deck construction begins with planning the layout and determining how the structure will attach to your home.
 Footings are dug below the frost line and poured to support the posts.
 Beams and joists are installed according to code, and the decking material is fastened with hidden clips or corrosion-resistant screws.
 Railing systems are built to meet height and spacing requirements, and stairs are framed to match the deck height and grade.